OtadTOAD/RBLX_React_LSP_Extension/README.md

 ## How to Use

+**IMPORTANT: Make sure to use the `Generate metadata` command (rblx-react-lsp.genMetadata) from Command Palette on first use or whenever you want to update API cache.**

 This extension detects whenever any variable is assigned a value matching the pattern `require(Anything.React)`.
 <details>
   <summary>For context</summary>